livey/machine-learning-checklist/deep-learning-QA.md

     * much stable training (at each training, pruning out parts weights. small weights are easier to train)
     * prevent co-updating of parameters
 * Batch Normalization
-  * scalar and biase term
+  * scalar and bias term
     * can represent identity map
     * make the activation region out of the linear part to keep network's expression
   * reduce inner covariate shift
     * input distribution of each layer should remain the same.
 Otherwise it is hard to learn the parameter.
     * each batch should follow similar distribution.
 Otherwise the gradient varies.
-  * when applied, the biase term is no more needed
+  * when applied, the bias term is no more needed
   * How it helps to expedite training
     * input usually results in saturation region
     * un-effected by the scale of the parameter